RadiantUwU/lua_extension/README.md

 ## Features

- * Yielding of the state or completely terminating it externally (may work from another thread as long as the hook has not been changed through debug.sethook)
+ * Yielding of the state or completely terminating it externally (Not thread safe).
     * **Note:** Run `LuaRuntimeController.restore()` after a yield/terminate so it doesn't immedieately yield/terminate again.
  * `getfenv` and `setfenv` implementations in Lua 5.4, as well as a `protect_fn` to protect function enviroments from either being read or written to.
 You can also use `is_fn_protected` to check if a function is protected.
     * **Note:** The core layer functions `_getfenv` and `_setfenv` completely bypass `protect_fn`.